Foods rich in tryptophan, an amino acid that helps increase serotonin production, may have a positive effect on your mood and overall health.

 Serotonin is a chemical messenger that’s believed to act as a mood stabilizer.
 It’s said to help produce healthy sleeping patterns as well as boost your mood.

-Learn about seven foods that might help increase serotonin levels.
+Here are 7 foods that might help increase serotonin levels.

 Soy products are rich sources of tryptophan.
 You can substitute tofu for pretty much any protein, in pretty much any recipe, making it an excellent source of tryptophan for vegetarians and vegans.

 So the common belief is that by eating foods high in tryptophan, you can boost your serotonin levels.
 But is this true?

 Carbs cause the body to release more insulin, which promotes amino acid absorption and leaves tryptophan in the blood.
-If you mix high-tryptophan foods with carbs, you might get a serotonin boost.
+If you mix high tryptophan foods with carbs, you might get a serotonin boost.

 The tryptophan you find in food has to compete with other amino acids to be absorbed into the brain, so it’s unlikely to have much of an effect on your serotonin levels.
 This differs from tryptophan supplements, which contain purified tryptophan and do have an effect on serotonin levels.

 Food and supplements aren’t the only ways to boost serotonin levels.
+These factors also help:

 2017 research reviewshows that regular exercise can have antidepressant effects.

-- Sunshine.
-Light therapy is a common remedy for seasonal depression. shows a clear relationship between being exposed to bright light and serotonin levels.
+Research from 2015shows a clear relationship between being exposed to bright light and serotonin levels.
 To get better sleep, or to boost your mood, try to work in a daily lunchtime walk outside.

-- Gut bacteria.
-Eat a high-fiber diet to fuel healthy gut bacteria, which new research shows play a role in serotonin levels through the gut-brain axis.
+research from 2016shows play a role in serotonin levels through the gut-brain axis.
 Supplemental probiotics may also be of value.